Upon This Rock — That Doesn’t Roll

 Do not be afraid of Mary.
 This is the first step.
 And it was like Chesterton’s three steps of conversion.
 I had to start by deciding not to fear Mary, but to be fair to her.
 Then, it was a matter of discovering her.
 Then, running away from her.

 The next thing that helped me with Mary was something I read when I went on a retreat to a Trappist monastery in Iowa.
 (Imagine!
-Here’s a guy who thinks he’s running away from the Catholic Church and he goes on a retreat to a monastery!
+Here’s a guy who thinks he’s running away from the Catholic Church, and he goes on a retreat to a monastery!
 Though I have never been too bright, I have still always managed to outsmart myself.)
-In that place of silence and solitude I read how the monks there model themselves on Mary because Mary is the model Christian.
+In that place of silence and solitude, I read how the monks there model themselves on Mary because Mary is the model Christian.
 She obeyed God’s call, she carried Christ within her, and she then revealed Him to the whole world.
-She stayed close to Him and, so, she experienced the suffering of His death, the glory of His resurrection, and the coming of the Holy Spirit.
+She stayed close to Him, and, so, she experienced the suffering of His death, the glory of His resurrection, and the coming of the Holy Spirit.
 We are to imitate her.
 What she did, literally, we must do in every other way.
 Who can argue with that beautiful image?
 It is an image worth meditating on every day, which is exactly what devotion is, and why so many have meditated on and been devoted to Mary.
-In doing so, they have also fulfilled her prophesy in Scripture by rising up and calling her “blessed.”
+In doing so, they have also fulfilled her prophecy in Scripture by rising up and calling her “blessed.”

 After a few more intermediate steps, I went to another monastery on a retreat (again, I was retreating in the direction of the Church).
 The priest there looked me in the eye and asked, “Why haven’t you converted yet?”
 I mumbled something about Mary.
 He did not loosen his gaze, but asked, “Do you believe that her soul magnifies the Lord?”